 Sometimes, graduate students in good standing at The Catholic University of America may find it necessary to take time away from their studies.

 Because The Catholic University of America is a term-based credit-hour institution, it cannot offer a federally approved Leave of Absence (LOA) option.
-However, students may request to be place on Academic Leave for a future semester.
+However, degree seeking graduate students may request to be place on Academic Leave for a future semester.

 The full University Change of Enrollment Policy can be found in the Graduate Announcements, as well as on the University Policies website.
 A complete listing of the Academic Leave, Term Withdrawal, and Permanent Withdrawal options can also be found on this website in our General Information, Policies and Guidelines, and Graduate Studies FAQ sections.

-However, graduate students may find the table below helpful in deciding which of the three interruption of studies options best suit their individual needs.
+However, degree seeking graduate students may find the table below helpful in deciding which of the three interruption of studies options best suit their individual needs.

 The Office of the Vice Provost and Dean of Graduate Studies strongly suggests to students contemplating interrupting their studies that they discuss these options with their adviser, department chair (where applicable), and school dean BEFORE submitting a leave or withdrawal request.